nus-cs2103-AY2122S1/tp/docs/team/junwei3112.md

 * **Contributions to team-based tasks**:
   * Set up the GitHub team organisation and repository.
   * Set up Codecov.
-  * In charge of maintaining the issue tracker.
+  * In charge of maintaining the issue tracker and milestones.
   * Update `index.md` to fit TutorAid.

 * **Review/mentoring contributions**: